The Craft of #Writing: Lexical Density Compared to Writing Rules

 4.)
 Never use an adverb to modify “said.”

 5.)
-Keep your exclaimation points under control.
+Keep your exclamation points under control.

 6.)
-Never use the words “suddenly” or “all hell broke loose”
+Never use the words “suddenly” or “all hell broke loose.”

 8.)
 Avoid detailed descriptions of characters